nolenroyalty/one-million-checkboxes-data-scripts/README.md

 Will generate a timelapse from 2024-07-04T00:30:00 to 2024-07-05T00:30:00, with a frame every 30 seconds.

 ## Data description and caveats
-This archive is missing data from the first several hours after OMCB was launched.
+[The archive](https://archive.org/details/one-million-checkboxes-data) is missing data from the first several hours after OMCB was launched.
 I (the creator of the site) am sorry about that!
 I was originally only keeping the first 1 million logs over the course of the day under the assumption that anything beyond that would indicate a bug.
 I failed to anticipate the popularity of the site!

 The data is also split into 3 different "eras"